LambethFoodbank/foodbankapp/docs/concurrency.md

 * Errors are shown as floating toasts.
 * They clear automatically when:

-  * The user cancels.
-  * No rows remain in edit mode.
+  * The user cancels, exiting edit mode.
+  * The user reloads the page.
+  * The user successfully submit another row (for tables).
 * Affected rows stay in a consistent state (either rolled back with a fresh DB fetch, or marked as “conflict”).

 ---